Photodynamic Therapy (PDT)

 ROS can initiate various biological mechanisms of action that are known to be effective against tumors

-PDT induces elimination of diseased cells by immune response, apoptosis, antiangiogenesis and necrosis
+PDT can induce elimination of diseased cells by immune response, apoptosis, antiangiogenesis and necrosis

 REM-001 Therapy as a Potential Immunotherapy

-In the case of cutaneous treatment, our light delivery device is a wand that consists of an optical fiber with one end connected to the laser and the other end modified to allow it to be hand-held to deliver a uniform light treatment field to the tumor.
-For internal cancers, the light delivery device is a medical catheter that contains an optical diffuser.
-Here again, one end is connected to the laser light source, but the catheter diffuses this light out of its sides to illuminate the tumor.
+In the case of cutaneous treatment, our light delivery device is a wand that consists of an optical fiber with one end connected to the laser and the other end modified to allow it to be easily positioned to deliver a uniform light treatment field to the tumor.
+For internal cancers, PDT uses a light delivery medical catheter that contains an optical diffuser.
+Here again, one end is connected to the laser light source, but the catheter diffuses this light to illuminate the tumor.

 The lead program in our development plan for REM-001 Therapy is cutaneous metastatic breast cancer.
 Our plan is to make significant progress toward marketing approval in that indication and then expand our development into other indications.